 Can we help?

 If your dog has multiple food sensitivities and you’re struggling to find something, we might be able to help.
-You may be interested in our range of wet dog food which contains single source protein, a limited ingredient recipe with one meat protein source, two vegetables and gut friendly slippery elm.
+You may be interested in our range of grain free wet dog food which contains single source protein, a limited ingredient recipe with one meat protein source, two vegetables and gut friendly slippery elm.
 Made in the UK with British meat, choose from 70% grain free chicken dog food, salmon or turkey.
-Alternative our grain free tuna dog food recipe, is also single source with clean ingredients for happy tums.
+We also offer grain free dry dog food, grain free puppy food, and several grain free dog treats too.
+So plenty to choose from!

 All our natural pet food products are made from gut-friendly, natural ingredients, which are clearly listed on our packaging.
 If you have any questions about our products and ingredients, get in touch with our team on firstname.lastname@example.org